 To book your wedding date and time, you will simply sign a contract via Honeybook, place the deposit with the remaining payment to be completed two weeks prior to your wedding date.

 Given our in depth conversation where we learn about all things you, your love, and your journey, we will draft your ceremony and send the first draft of your ceremony outline to review.

 We arrive approximately one hour prior to the start of your wedding time and coordinate with either your wedding planner or venue coordinator to ensure that your ceremony begins on time and runs smoothly.
 Based on your wedding day schedule, we will determine if it is best to sign your wedding license before or after your ceremony.

 7. Submitting your Marriage License

 You're officially married, but the City Clerk still needs to file your license and mail you your official marriage certificate.
-I will scan and email a copy of your signed marriage license before I submit it to the City Clerk's office.
-If you received your license anywhere in New York City's five boroughs, I will deliver your license in person on the very first weekday following your wedding.
-Otherwise, it will be mailed in the envelope they've provided.
+We will scan and email a copy of your signed marriage license before mailing it to the City Clerk's office.